His Master's Voice (novel)

 His Master's Voice (original Polish title: Głos Pana) is a 1960s science fiction novel written by Polish writer Stanisław Lem.
 It was first published in 1968 and translated into English by Michael Kandel in 1983.
-The book incorporates a "message from space" theme.
-It is a densely philosophical first contact story about an effort by scientists to decode, translate, and understand an extraterrestrial transmission.
-The novel critically approaches humanity's intelligence and intentions in deciphering and truly comprehending a message from outer space.
+It is a philosophical first contact story about an effort by scientists to decode, translate, and understand an extraterrestrial transmission.
 It is considered to be one of the three best-known books by Lem, the other two being Solaris and The Cyberiad.

 Plot

 The novel is written as a first-person narrative, the memoir of a mathematician named Peter Hogarth, who becomes involved in a Pentagon-directed project (code-named "His Master's Voice", or HMV for short) somewhere in the Nevada desert, where scientists are working to decode what seems to be a message from outer space (specifically, a neutrino signal from the Canis Minor constellation).
 Throughout the book Hogarth—or rather, Lem himself—exposes the reader to many debates merging cosmology and philosophy: from discussions of epistemology, systems theory, information theory and probability, through the idea of evolutionary biology and the possible form and motives of extraterrestrial intelligence, with digressions about ethics in military-sponsored research, to the limitations of human science constrained by the human nature subconsciously projecting itself into the analysis of any unknown subject.
 At some point one of the involved scientists (Rappaport), desperate for new ideas, even begins to read and discuss popular science-fiction stories, and Lem uses this opportunity to criticize the science fiction genre, as Rappaport soon becomes bored and disillusioned by monotonous plots and the unimaginative stories of pulp magazines.

 Before Hogarth's arrival, the scientists were able to use part of the data to synthesize a substance with unusual properties.
 Two variations had been created: a viscous liquid nicknamed "Frog Eggs", and a more solid version that looks like a slab of red meat called "Lord of the Flies" (named for its strange agitating effect on insects brought into proximity with it).
 There is some speculation that the signal may actually be a genome and that "Frog Eggs" and "Lord of the Flies" may be a form of protoplasm; possibly that of the alien creatures that presumably sent the signal.
 This theory, like all the project's theories about the signal, turns out to be unverifiable.